Advanced Diploma of Engineering Technology

 - inspecting completed works to ensure they meet specifications and regulations

-- conducting laboratory and/or field testing of materials, soil and water quality.
+- conducting laboratory and/or field testing of materials, soil and water quality

 Note: Programs may change as training packages are updated.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
-These are primarily in English.

 You'll have access to online resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

 As part of your studies in Year 2, you'll engage in a simulated engineering project.
 This involves designing a project consisting of a design brief and communication strategies and demonstrating teamwork.